University of Edinburgh

 ACS on Campus, the American Chemical Society’s premier outreach program, is coming to the University of Edinburgh on November 26!
-Don’t miss out on this exciting opportunity to get scholarly publishing tips, career advice and more from ACS Editors!
-You’ll also get a chance to hear how to utilize SciFinder in your job search and network with local professionals.
+Don’t miss out on this exciting opportunity to get scholarly publishing tips, career advice and more from the ACS Editors!
+You’ll also learn how to use SciFinder in your job search and network with local professionals.

 The event is free and open to all students studying the sciences-not just chemistry!
 Students from around the area are welcome.
 Registration is highly recommended.

 10 Tips for Scholarly Publishing with the ACS Editors